gill3s/crypto-exchanges-api/README.md

 ## Roadmap

-* Add other exchanges implementations for public API (Bittrex and Poloniex)
+* Add other exchanges implementations for public API
-* Add authenticated api access for cryptsy, bittrex and poloniex
+* Add authenticated api access for exchanges

 ## Contact